sametgul/logic_playground/p00_vhdl_template/README.md

 # VHDL TEMPLATE & SYNTAX NOTES

-There are some VHDL constructs and rules that I sometimes forget.
-I keep them here as a reference.
+There are some VHDL constructs and rules that I keep them here as a reference.

-**Style Preferences**:
+**My Style Preferences**:

 * Constants and generics in **UPPERCASE**.
 * Ports use `_in` and `_out` postfixes.